Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 And learn how to pack the ultimate babysitting pack so you have everything you need on the job.

 Beyond that, you might need a license to babysit in your location.
 This isn’t true of everywhere, but special training is always a great asset that can help you earn a higher wage.
-In most areas, you can take a one- or two-day course to help you take good care of the kids.
+In most areas, you can take a one- or two-day course to help you take good care of the children.
 This can also include emergency training, like CPR and first aid.

 Accidents can happen at any time, so getting training can really increase your value.